21 Parks and Gardens to Visit in Paris, France

 • Métro – Line 1 – Les Sablons (north end; access to Fondation Louis Vuitton and Jardin d’Acclimation)

-• Métro – Line 10 – Porte d’Auteil (south end; closer to Porte de Saint-Cloud)
+• Métro – Line 10 – Porte d’Auteuil (south end; closer to Porte de Saint-Cloud)

-• Macaron Hoarder Insider Tip: The northern end of Bois de Boulogne is home to Fondation Louis Vuitton, which hosts art exhibits, and Jardin d’Acclimatation, a very clean, child-friendly park with small cafés and restaurants.
+• NEP Insider Tip: The northern end of Bois de Boulogne is home to Fondation Louis Vuitton, which hosts art exhibits, and Jardin d’Acclimatation, a very clean, child-friendly park with small cafés and restaurants.

 Bois de Boulogne in Paris, France